Aditya-tech-eng/Real_Estate_Price_Prediction_Website/README.md

 ## Deployment Process

-The web application is deployed on an Amazon EC2 instance to make it accessible online.
+The web application is deployed on an Amazon EC2 instance  and the url is http://ec2-13-60-58-76.eu-north-1.compute.amazonaws.com to make it accessible online.

 ### Steps: